Geo-blocking rules when selling to and buying from the EU.

 Selling goods and services in the UK

-Buying goods and services from the EU after Brexit
+Buying goods and services from the EU

-As a UK customer, you may be treated differently to EU customers when you buy goods and services from the EU.
+As a UK customer, you may be treated differently from EU customers when you buy goods and services from the EU.
 EU businesses will not have to follow the EU Geo-Blocking Regulation when they sell to the UK.